 - Address issues head-on, rather than pretending they don’t exist, both in life, and in interpersonal relationships.
 Unaddressed issues sap your self-esteem and silent resentment poisons your mood

 - Aim at something and work hard to achieve it because happiness, meaning, and fulfillment come from personal growth, from progressing on your goals, and from adding value to others and to society

 Jordan Peterson is a Canadian clinical psychologist and former professor of psychology at the University of Toronto.

-He rose to fame when he objected to a new rule to address trans women as “she” and has become a thought leader of conservative and alt-right movements and, in part, for red-pill communities.
+He rose to fame when he objected to the Canadian’s government imposition to address trans women as “she”.
+Over time he moved more towards the political right and has become a militant of conservative and alt-right movements and, in part, for red-pill communities.